-Upon check-in to the campus residence halls, all students will have the opportunity to identify an individual to be contacted by CSM in case the student is determined to be missing.
-Students have the option to register a confidential contact person to be notified in the case that the student is determined to be missing and that only authorized campus officials and law enforcement officers, in the furtherance of a missing person investigation, may have access to this information.
+Upon check-in to the campus residence halls, all students will have the opportunity to identify an individual to be contacted by the University in case the student is determined to be missing.
+Students have the option to register a confidential contact person to be notified in the case that the student is determined to be missing and that only authorized campus officials and law enforcement officers in the furtherance of a missing person investigation may have access to this information.

-- For students under the age of 18, that notification will be made to the student's parent or guardian within 24 hours of the time that the student is determined to be missing. - Any notification to parents, guardians, or designated contacts will be made by the Vice President for Student Development or Assistant Dean of Students.
+- For students under the age of 18, that notification will be made to the student's parent or guardian within 24 hours of the time that the student is determined to be missing. - Any notification to parents, guardians, or designated contacts will be made by the Vice President for Student Development and Success or designee.

-If a member of the CSM community has reason to believe that a student is missing, a report should be made to the Vice President for Student Development at 402-399-2422 and/or tknudsoncarl@csm.edu; or the Associate Dean of Students at 402-399-2411 and/or vpetak@csm.edu, who will in turn notify the Safety and Security Department.
-All possible efforts will be made to locate the student to determine her state of health and well-being through collaboration of the Division of Student Development, the Safety and Security Department, and the missing student's friends and floor mates.
+If a member of the CSM community has reason to believe that a student is missing, a report should be made to the Vice President for Student Development and Success at 402.399.2422 and/or tknudsoncarl@csm.edu; or the Director of Safety and Security at 402.399.2319 and/or dferber@csm.edu.
+All possible efforts will be made to locate the student to determine her state of health and well-being through collaboration of the Division of Student Development and Success, the Office of Security and the missing student's friends and floor mates.
 Within 24 hours, a University official will call the emergency contact for this purpose on file in the student's confidential records to report the student missing.

-If not located after 24 hours have passed, appropriate family members, associates, or a University official will make a confidential official missing person report to the law enforcement agency with jurisdiction.
+If not located after 24 hours have passed, appropriate family members, associates or a University official will make a confidential official missing person report to the law enforcement agency with jurisdiction.
 The University will also contact the missing student's custodial parent or guardian.
-The Safety and Security Department will cooperate with, aid, and assist the primary investigative agency in all ways prescribed by law.
+The Office of Security will cooperate with, aid and assist the primary investigative agency in all ways prescribed by law.